 Teacher Health Benefits Footnotes

-All health insurance information displayed represents state-based options only for the 2019-20 school year or fiscal year (identical in most states).
-Because most states do not display archived health insurance information, data prior to 2019-20 will not be included in this dashboard.
-Plan information was retrieved through state-specific benefit websites.
+All health insurance information displayed represents state-based options only for each school year or fiscal year (identical in most states) from 2019 on.
+Because most states do not display archived health insurance information, data prior to 2019-20 was not included in this dashboard as it was not available during our baseline year collection timeframe for all states.
+All plan information was retrieved through state-specific benefit websites.